enlivenedcooperative/enlivenedcoop-website/_courses/2023_03-yucatan_spring_intergenerational.md

 ## Itinerary

-March 12th-23rd, 2023
+April 17-28, 2023

 ![](/assets/img/courses/yucatan_fall/yucatan_fall-01.jpg){:.thumb}

 ### Day 1.
-Sunday, March 12.
+Monday, April 17.
 Arrivals

 Arrive at Cancun International Airport.
 Pick up from Cancun bus station to our hotel.
 Meet your Learning Journey Team and fellow companions on the journey.
 Gather for a welcome talk, dinner, opening ceremony, and reception.

 ### Day 2.
-Monday, March 13.
+Tuesday, April 18.
 Chemuyil

 ![](/assets/img/courses/yucatan_fall/yucatan_fall-09.jpg){:.thumb}

 Here we will do an opening ceremony in a geodesic dome in the jungle, sharing our intentions and grounding ourselves while getting to know each other and the intentions for our journey.
 We will allow space for a silent walk in the jungle, a silence to listen and be truly present to the web of life that wraps us and that we are.
 A trail will lead us to a cenote, with the invitation to look to the inner world of Earth.
 Back in Chemuyil we will enjoy a special dinner of traditional local food.

 ### Day 3.
-Tuesday, March 14.
+Wednesday, April 19.
 Chemuyil-Bacalar

 ![](/assets/img/courses/yucatan_fall/yucatan_fall-13.jpg){:.thumb}

 We will spend the morning by the Caribbean beach of Xcacel, a nature reserve and sanctuary of the turtle.
 After lunch, we will drive for 2:45 hours to the lagoon of Bacalar, with its gorgeous water with incredible shades of blue.

 ### Day 4.
-Wednesday, March 15.
+Thursday, April 20.
 Bacalar

 ![](/assets/img/courses/yucatan_fall/yucatan_fall-06.jpg){:.thumb}

 We will have a full day of rest and regeneration by the lagoon.
 Sailing, becoming pirates, kayaking in the near mangroves, cooking together, aqua therapy and temazcal are some of the optional activities for the day.

 ### Day 5.
-Thursday, March 16.
+Friday, April 21.
 Bacalar/Xul Ha

 We will visit the nearby lagoon of Xul Ha, home to the stromatolites, one of the most ancient forms of life on Earth, responsible for increasing the amount of oxygen in the primeval atmosphere through their continuing photosynthesis.
 They were the first known organisms to photosynthesize and produce free oxygen, changing radically the possibilities for life on our planet.
 We will regroup in the evening in the lagoon of Bacalar for a group sharing.

 ### Day 6.
-Friday, March 17.
+Saturday, April 22.
 Bacalar/Calakmul

 We will spend our last morning in the lagoon and after lunch we will travel for 1h30 to the Reserve of the Biosphere Calakmul, where we will camp in the second largest jungle remnant in the American continent after the Amazon.

 ### Day 7.
-Saturday, March 18.
+Sunday, April 23.
 Calakmul

 ![](/assets/img/courses/yucatan_fall/yucatan_fall-14.jpg){:.thumb}

 Very early in the morning, we will do a short hike where we will admire the abundance of life in the jungle.
 With luck, we will be able to spot guacamayas, tucans, wild turkeys, deers and many other species.
 After this, we will visit the archaeological site of Calakmul, one of the largest and most powerful ancient Mayan cities.
 We will spend the night in the area.

 ### Day 8.
-Sunday, March 19.
+Monday, April 24.
 Calakmul/Cenotillo

 ![](/assets/img/courses/yucatan_fall/yucatan_fall-11.jpg){:.thumb}

 After lunch, we will travel for 6 hours to reach Cenote Xooch, one of the most impressive cenotes in the region, with an underground pool diameter of approximately 60m, surrounded by exuberant, breathtaking nature.
 In this unparalleled location we will camp, play and learn about the Ring of Cenotes, a 180km-diameter semicircular band of abundant karst sinkholes which coincides with the concentric ring of the Chicxulub structure, caused by the impact of the asteroid, an event that reshaped the history of our planet and the majority of her species.

 ### Day 9.
-Monday, March 20.
+Tuesday, April 25.
 Cenote Xooch/Chichén Itzá

 ![](/assets/img/courses/yucatan_fall/yucatan_fall-03.jpg){:.thumb}

 In the morning, we will have time to enjoy swimming in the Cenote Xooch and have lunch in the local town of Cenotillo.
-In the afternoon, we will visit Chichén Itzá, in time for the Spring equinox and the descent of the serpent in the Temple of Kukulkán.
+In the afternoon, we will visit Chichén Itzá.
 Chichén Itzá is considered the most important archaeological vestige of the Maya-Toltec civilization in Yucatan (10th-15th centuries).
 Its monuments are among the undisputed masterpieces of Mesoamerican architecture because of the beauty of their proportions, the refinement of their construction and the splendor of their sculpted decorations that have made it one of the Wonders of the World.
 We will visit this ancient city with the help of a local expert, learning about archeo-astronomy.
 We will spend the night in Ek Balam.

 ### Day 10.
-Tuesday, March 21.
+Wednesday, April 26.
 Ek Balam

 ![](/assets/img/courses/yucatan_fall/yucatan_fall-12.jpg){:.thumb}

 We will have a conversation with  members of the Asamblea Muuch Xiimbal.
 This will be an opportunity to engage in the Mayan philosophy and worldbeing, and we will learn about the current challenges faced in the peninsula of Yucatan and the Mayan ethics of joy and wellbeing.
 After lunch, we will have a circle to wrap up our journey and reflect on our un/learnings.
 We will do a closing ceremony and we will host a celebration.

 ### Day 11.
-Wednesday, March 22.
+Thursday, April 27.
 Ek Balam/Puerto Morelos

 We will have a free morning and after lunch, we will drive for 2h30 to Puerto Morelos where we will enjoy beach time in the nearby reef.

 ### Day 12.
-Thursday, March 23.
+Friday, April 28.
 Departures

 We will help you to set up your transfer to the airport of Cancun (25 minutes drive).